CodePushGo/website/src/content/blog/en/capacitor-cli-plugin-commands-overview.md

 ### Plugin Management Summary

-The Capacitor CLI simplifies how you manage plugins.
+The React Native CLI simplifies how you manage plugins.
 When combined with CodePushGo, it delivers impressive results:

 -   23.5M updates completed
 -   95% user adoption within 24 hours